Towels, clothes, linens

 A sixteen-degree-of-freedom hand for the work that needs real fingers.
 Currently in development.
 Planned as a future option.

 The first batch of Ronin ships as an alpha program.
-Every unit comes with hands-on engineering support from the Polymorph team, a direct line to us through deployment, and a seat at the table for what we build next.
+Every unit comes with engineering support from the Polymorph team, a direct line to us through deployment, and a seat at the table for what we build next.
 Whether you're a lab, a team, or an individual, you get the same support.

 Ronin humanoid robot, matched teaching controller, standard grippers, software, open SDK, and full documentation.
-Alpha partners also get hands-on engineering support from the Polymorph team during deployment.
+Alpha partners also get engineering support from the Polymorph team during deployment.

 The first batch ships in 2026.
 Alpha partners get units in the order they joined.
 Joining early means a lower position in the queue and more time to work with the team before launch.